5/5 STAR REVIEWS ON GOOGLE

 Can You Go To Jail For Property Damage

-In Canada, a roofing contractor with insurance can still face legal consequences for property damage caused by their work.
-While insurance coverage can help cover the cost of damages, it does not necessarily absolve the contractor of their legal responsibility.
+In Canada, a roofing contractor who has insurance may still face legal issues for property damage from their work.
+Insurance can help pay for the damages, but it does not free the contractor from their legal duties.

-The specific legal consequences of property damage caused by a roofing contractor in Canada will depend on the specific circumstances of the case, including the extent of the damage, the cause of the damage, and whether the contractor took appropriate steps to prevent the damage.
-If the contractor is found to have acted recklessly or intentionally caused the damage, they may face criminal charges and be subject to imprisonment.
+The legal results of property damage caused by a roofing contractor in Canada will depend on the situation.
+This includes how much damage was done, what caused it, and if the contractor took steps to stop the damage.
+If the contractor acted carelessly or meant to cause the damage, they could face criminal charges and may go to jail.

-It is important to note that Canadian law varies by province, and the specific legal consequences for property damage caused by a roofing contractor may differ based on the province in which the damage occurred.
-In general, however, a roofing contractor in Canada can face legal consequences, including criminal charges and imprisonment, for property damage caused by their work, even if they have insurance coverage.
+It is important to understand that Canadian law is different in each province.
+The legal results for property damage caused by a roofing contractor can change depending on where the damage happened.
+Overall, a roofing contractor in Canada may face legal action.
+This could include criminal charges and even jail time for damage caused by their work, even if they have insurance.

 Factors That Affect Sentencing